 - Follow up later if we think someone was hurt by something said.

 - Remember that the work is ongoing.
-A nice framework to keep in mind is Teaching Tolerance’s Social Justice Standards, which present four “domains” of anti-bias work to address over time throughout our careers: identity, diversity, justice, and action.
+A framework to keep in mind is Teaching Tolerance’s Social Justice Standards, which present four “domains” of anti-bias work to address in all classrooms (identity, diversity, justice, and action).
 While we’re working on one, we can always admit we have more work to do on the others.